RolandTumbokon/RolandTumbokon/README.md

 I'm a 23 year old Software Engineer from the Philippines

-Graduated Summa Cum Laude with a B.S. in Computer Science from [Stevens Institute of Technology](https://www.stevens.edu/)
+Graduating Summa Cum Laude with a B.S. in Computer Science from [Stevens Institute of Technology](https://www.stevens.edu/)

 I'm good at games.
 Sometimes I make stuff for them